-Table 15 - Policy Targets for Securing New Infrastructure
+Table 13 - Policy Targets for Securing New Infrastructure

-Target Output Target Progress Trigger for Action (Y/N) Strategic Growth Site 1 - Chelmsford Urban Area Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted Masterplans and planning obligations secured through section 106 agreements Infrastructure requirements have been revised and included within the Chelmer Waterside Development Framework document that was approved in October 2021 Access works progressing through detailed design Summer 2023.
-Construction due to commence later in 2023, continuing into 2024.
-Planning permission granted for relocation of gas pressure station.
-Works commenced and will continue through 2023.
+Target Output Target Progress Trigger for Action (Y/N) Strategic Growth Site 1 - Chelmsford Urban Area Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted masterplans and planning obligations secured through section 106 agreements Infrastructure requirements have been revised and included within the Chelmer Waterside Development Framework document that was approved in October 2021 Access works (Chelmer Waterside Access Bridge) are under construction and are due to be concluded Spring 2025 Planning permission granted for relocation of gas pressure station.
+Works commenced and will continue through 2024.
 No